 What you need for the preparation:

 - Crush the fennel seeds using a pestle or mortar.

 - Pour the water into a saucepan and boil.

 - Leave to infuse for ¾ of an hour.

 - Then add the apple cider vinegar and glycerin.

 - Mix well, then filter to collect the lotion.

 - Pour it into its container and store it in the refrigerator.

 On the face: Take about a teaspoon (or 2 g) of the fennel seed lotion.
-Wet the cotton with the lotion and apply to your face, avoiding the eye area.
+Wet the cotton with the cream and apply it to your face, avoiding the eye area.